ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### submods (Submodules) {#submods}

-Some devices are complex, having many subsystems.
+Some devices are complex and have many subsystems.
 A mobile phone is a good example.
-It may have several connectivity subsystems for communications (e.g., Wi-Fi and cellular).
-It may have subsystems for low-power audio and video playback.
-It may have multiple security-oriented subsystems like a TEE and a Secure Element.

-The claims for a subsystem can be grouped together in a submodule or submod.
+It may have subsystems for communications (e.g., Wi-Fi and cellular), low-power audio and video playback, multiple security-oriented subsystems like a TEE and a Secure Element, and etc. The claims for a subsystem can be grouped together in a submodule.

 Submodules may be used in either evidence or attestation results.